ksu-cis300-master/Homework-1-F24-Instructions-KlondikeSolitaire/index.md

 ##### 7.2.1.9.
 A private method to flip a tableau column card

 This method should take as its only parameter a **TableauColumn** giving the column to check.
 It should return nothing.
 It will need to determine whether the column has no face-up cards but at least one face-down card.
-If so, it will need to move the top face-down card to the face-up pile and update the appropriate **int** field.
+If so, it will need to move the top face-down card to the face-up pile and update the field keeping track of the number of face-down tableau cards.

 #### 7.2.2.
 Methods to Make Game Moves